HoodieYlya13/e-shop-schumacher-knepper/README.md

 cp .env.example .env.local
 ```

-Make sure to update the Shopify API version (`SHOPIFY_API_VERSION`) every 9–12 months to stay compatible with Shopify’s latest changes.
+Make sure to update the Shopify API version (`SHOPIFY_API_VERSION`) every 9–12 months to stay compatible with Shopify’s latest changes, and don't forget to update it on Vercel as well.

 Then, run the development server: